History of agriculture in California: 1950–2000

+The 1963 Chualar bus crash in which a freight train collided with a flatbed truck carrying 58 migrant farmworkers outside of Chualar CA is ranked as the deadliest automobile accident in U.S. history, according to the National Safety Council.
+32 people died.

 In 1965, the Williamson Act became law, providing property tax relief to owners of California farmland and open-space land in exchange for agreement that the land will not be developed.

+The 1965-68 Tulare labor camps rent strike were actions by tenants of the Woodville and Linnell farm labor camps against rent increases by the Tulare County Housing Authority and the uninhabitable conditions of the tin huts they lived in.

 The 1960s and 1970s saw major farm worker strikes including the 1965 Delano grape strike and the 1970 Salad Bowl strike.
 In 1975, the California Agricultural Labor Relations Act of 1975 was enacted, establishing the right to collective bargaining for farmworkers in California, a first in U.S. history.
 Individuals with prominent roles in farm worker organizing in this period include Cesar Chavez, Dolores Huerta, Larry Itliong, and Philip Vera Cruz.

 In 1973, California Certified Organic Farmers is established, one of the first organic certification entities in the United States.

+In 1985, a serious Listeria outbreak in California was linked to Queso blanco made by Jalisco Mexican Products Inc. based in Artesia, California.
+There were 52 confirmed deaths, including 19 stillbirths and 10 infant deaths.
+At the time, it was the deadliest foodborne illness outbreak in the United States, measured by the number of deaths, since the Centers for Disease Control and Prevention had begun tracking outbreaks in the 1970s.
+Alta Dena supplied the raw milk to Jalisco to make the cheese.
+Jalisco had a non-licensed technician perform the pasteurization, though pasteurized milk might have been diluted with non-pasteurized milk by the technician.
+On July 15, 1989, Alta Dena was absolved of any blame.

 In the late 1980s the Ives flower ranch was the site of a notorious employment case.
 This ranch was in Ventura and involved Mixtec farm workers (from the southern Mexican state of Oaxaca) and illegal employment conditions.
 The ranch paid $1.5 million in unpaid wages and fines.

 Through 1995 there were 50,000 Mixtecs every year in California agriculture.
 They were about 70% of the 10,000 agricultural laborers in San Diego County, and had been spreading northwards to also work in Oxnard, Santa Maria and Madera County, and even into Oregon and Washington.
 They were usually not the only indigenous Mexican ethnic groups Zapotecs and Mayans were also usually working the same jobs.
 In the 1990s it was common to arrive in Arizona first, work on an Arizonan farm, and then move to California.

 In 1993, the first year registered organic farms were counted under 1990 California Organic Foods Act, there were 1157 Organic farms covering over 40,000 acres.
 By 2000, there were 1,903 farms covering almost 150,000 acres.